ranashahzaib12/sharkstack-projects/README.md

  Store it securely (use .env or pass in UI)

-- Made with ❤️ by the SharkStack team.
+- Made with ❤️ SharkStack team.